Interesting (To Us) Photos From The Garden

 27 July 2008

-The kids were playing in the paddling pool in the back garden until late tonight and in wandering around in the dark we came upon two other creatures.
+The kids were playing in the paddling pool in the back garden until late tonight and while wandering around in the dark we came upon two other creatures.
 The first is a Summer Chafer.
 It is a bit like a Cockchafer but smaller (about 20 mm long), hairier and uniformly light brown in colour.
 Apologies for the bad photo (it was dark and we had to use a torch).

 Summer Chafer